101: Basic Requirements for Canadian Parking Facilities

 • Designated vehicle and pedestrian pathways are clear of any possible obstructions

-• Clearly marked designated stalls that adhere to bylaws standards (i.e. disabled parking)
+• Clearly marked designated stalls that adhere to bylaws standards (i.e. accessible parking)

 • Surveillance, which connects your parking facility to a live central monitoring centre